diem/off-chain-reference/specs/protocol.md

 * At a server VASP all local requests have already received a response from the client VASP.
 (If not a protocol error response with code `wait` may be generated and sent back.)
 * The Request is the next request in the remote request sequence.
 All previous remote requests have already been assigned success or failure responses.
 (If not a protocol error with code `missing` may be generated and sent back.)
-* The Request has the same sequence number and contents with a previous one.
+* The Request has the same sequence number and contents as a previous one.
 In this case the same response must be sent back.
 (If the sequence number matches but the command is different a `conflict` protocol error must be sent back.)

 Once a `CommandRequestObjects` can be processed its sequence number in the joint command sequence can be determined.
 In case the server is processing a client request it should assign it the next sequence number in the command sequence, and include it in the `command_seq` field of the response.
 In case the client is processing a server request it will find its sequence number in the `command_seq` field included in the request.